babylonhealth/Bento/README.md

 target 'MyApp' do
     pod 'Bento'

-    # Optionally, if you want to install BentoKit & StyleSheets
+    # Optionally, if you want to install BentoKit
     pod 'BentoKit'
-    pod 'StyleSheets'
 end
 ```